The Macedonian Vision

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

 Click here for visual aids and story-telling methods.

-Click here to download the slideshow or click here for the printable illustrations.
+Click here to download the slideshow, or click here for the printable illustrations.

 Be selective.
 Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
 Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.